12. Charts

 That’s more like it!

-Here’s an idea — maybe we want to do horizontal, not vertical bars.
+Here’s an idea — maybe we do horizontal bars instead of vertical.
 How would you rewrite this chart code to reverse those bars?

 alt.Chart(merged_list).mark_bar().encode(